undistro/zora/docs/configuration/custom-checks.md

 The `READY` column indicates when the check has successfully compiled and is ready to be used in the next Marvin scan.

-`ClusterIssues` reported by a custom check have are labeled `custom=true` and can be filtered by the following command:
+`ClusterIssues` reported by a custom check are labeled `custom=true` and can be filtered by the following command:

 ```shell
 kubectl get clusterissues -l custom=true